Mathics3/mathics-core/FUTURE.rst

 Performance
 -----------

-While this is probably more of an overall concern, for now, big refactoring needed here, such as going over pattern matching, will get done after Forms, Boxing and Formatting .
+While this is probably more of an overall concern, for now, big refactoring is needed here, such as going over pattern matching, will get done after Forms, Boxing and Formatting .

-Forms, Boxing and Formatting will however contain one improvement that should speed up our performance: separating M-Expression evaluation from Box "evaluations).
+Forms, Boxing, and Formatting will, however, contain one improvement that should speed up our performance: separating M-Expression evaluation from Box "evaluations).